MatrixAI/Mango/DesignDocs/Theory.md

 ##Our product philosophy will be similar to:
 + [Sandstorm] (https://sandstorm.io/)

 But, the *Mango* will have an extra layer of security.
-Dedicated hardware means you can protect after your server 24/7.
+Dedicated hardware means you can protect your information 24/7.

 ##News associated with server security:
 + [iCloud hack 2014] (http://www.theguardian.com/technology/2014/sep/05/apple-tightens-icloud-security-after-celebrity-nude-photo-hack)